blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 # **Scenario-Based Tutorial**

-For a description of the Business Problem you are solving in this tutorial, please refer to the Overview page.
+For a description of the Business Problem you are solving in this tutorial, please refer to the [Overview](https://github.com/cShellinc/AzureMLTutorial_SentimentAnalysis/wiki/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis) page.

 ## **Task Outline**

 In this tutorial you will:
-* Learn how to setup a Microsoft Azure ML Studio experiment
+* Learn how to set up a Microsoft Azure ML Studio experiment
 * Create an architecture for doing sentiment analysis
 * Learn how to configure your Azure ML architecture
-* Use tutorial_sentiment_train.csv (a combined version of sentiment_train.csv and sentiment_test.csv from your NLP IND assignment) to see how the Azure ML algorithm performs relative to other exercises you have already done.
+* Use tutorial_sentiment_train.csv (a combined version of sentiment_train.csv and sentiment_test.csv from your NLP IND assignment) to see how the Azure ML algorithm performs relative to other exercises you have already done using this dataset.
 * Learn how to deploy an Azure ML Sentiment Analysis algorithm into production

 ## **Pre-Conditions**